Drewayou/BubasBobaShoppe-TreeGeneration/README.md

 ### Methodology
 <p>Similar to how we applied DAXPY for homework 2 in our class, we utilize vector calculations in this project. </p>
 <p>However, instead of multiplication, it's simply equating each vector index to the next index of objects </p>
 <p>inside the object transform array.
-This "gets rid" of a double for loop necessary in the sequential case! </p>
+This is much faster in higher generation reqests than the loop necessary in the sequential case! </p>
 <br></br>
 <p>There are cons for this methodology though.
 Due to Unity's Core API being unsafe for multithreading, </p>
 <p>only limited Native Arrays are allowed to be utilized and all data needed to be </p>